David Clark Company: Pressure suits

 Throughout the 1990s, DCC conducted engineering design and development activities for the USAF Advanced Technology Anti-G Suit (ATAGS) program.
 This included the design and analysis of advanced ATAGS/Combat Edge vest designs for the F-22 Raptor.

 DCC designed and developed the Tactical Flyer's Ensemble (United States Patent 7,076,808).
 Research has also been conducted to develop the next generation of advanced pressure/spacesuit systems that will be required to satisfy emerging crewed space exploration requirements.
 This included the development of the S1035-X ("D-suit") in the late 1990s and the follow-on Enhanced Mobility ACES circa 2005.
 In 2008, DCC, along with its subsidiary, Air-Lock, Inc. of Milford, Connecticut, partnered with Houston, Texas-based Oceaneering Space Systems to develop the Constellation Space Suit System (CSSS) for use on the then-upcoming Constellation program.
 In 2010, they designed, developed, and fabricated pressure suits utilized on the Red Bull Stratos project, with which Felix Baumgartner performed a record-breaking free fall from a high-altitude balloon on 14 October 2012.

+In 2026, the S1041 also known as the NASA Orion Crew Survival System (OCSS) suit was flown as the secondary pressure safety system around the Moon with Artemis II.